rMiccolis/binanceB/README.md

 - Disable windows secure boot
 - Set minimum 30GB of disk space
 - Set at least 2 cpus
-- Set at least 2048MB or RAM (if you have not enough set a max RAM usage, tipically 4096MB)
+- Set at least 4096MB or RAM
 - Set static MAC address and assign a fixed ip address to it from the router (EX: MAC address: 00 15 5D 38 01 30 and assign it to ip address 192.168.1.200)

 ## Mandatory OS OPerations before executing './infrastructure/start.sh' (follow these steps in the example paragraph)